 They say it’s a myth, but we’re going to recommend it because we tried it and we felt it really had results.
 Taking vitamin B in pills or eating foods high in this vitamin makes our body give off a smell that repels mosquitoes, and we do not feel.

-In all pharmacies and countries sell supplements of this vitamin at very low prices.
+In all pharmacies and countries sell supplements of this vitamin that can help prevent mosquitoes bites at very low prices.

 Colonies and Perfumes